ccs-fall-2023/lectures/week9/day3/README.md

 # Week 9 - Day 3

+> "I hope you're proud of yourself for the times you've said 'yes,' when all it meant was extra work for you and was seemingly helpful only to someone else." — Fred Rogers.

 ## Today's Goals

 We're going to keep working on the CRUDCo URL Shortening App.